merge4victor/rizvir-website/static/content/articles/easy-secure-firewalls-with-firehol/README.md

 ```

-Let a list of services that firehol understand from [here](https://firehol.org/services/).
+Get a list of services that firehol understand from [here](https://firehol.org/services/).

 If you only need to worry about IPv4, you can use "version 5".
 Otherwise, if you want IPv6 support, use "version 6" and [read this](https://firehol.org/tutorial/firehol-ipv6/).